-As of December 31, 2009, we had approximately \$109.0 million of indebtedness that bears interest at variable rates, and we may incur more of such indebtedness in the future.
-Approximately \$75 million of this variable rate debt is fixed through an interest rate swap contract at 5.84% per annum through October 15, 2011.
-If interest rates increase, then so will the interest costs on our unhedged variable rate debt, which could adversely affect our cash flow, our ability to pay principal and interest on our debt and our ability to make distributions to our stockholders.
+As of December 31, 2010, we had approximately \$284.8 million of indebtedness between the Revolver and the Term Loan that bore interest at variable rates, and we may incur more of such indebtedness in the future.
+Approximately \$75 million of this variable rate debt was attributable to the Term Loan and the interest rate was fixed through an interest rate swap agreement at 5.84% per annum through October 15, 2011.
+On February 22, 2011, we repaid the Revolver in its entirety and replaced the Revolver with the New Revolver, which provides for borrowings at our election of up to \$500,000,000 (subject to an accordion feature that allows for up to \$100,000,000 of additional borrowing capacity upon satisfaction of certain conditions) at variable rates of interest.
+In the future, if interest rates increase, then so will the interest costs on our unhedged variable rate debt, which could adversely affect our cash flow, our ability to pay principal and interest on our debt and our ability to make distributions to our stockholders.
 In addition, rising interest rates could limit our ability to both incur new debt and to refinance existing debt when it matures.
-This risk is currently heightened because the debt market is experiencing volatility, including reduced liquidity and increased credit risk premiums.
-These conditions, which increase the cost and reduce the availability of debt, may continue or worsen in the future.
 From time to time, we may enter into interest rate swap agreements and other interest rate hedging contracts, including swaps, caps and floors.
 While these agreements are intended to lessen the impact of rising interest rates on us, they also expose us to the risks that the other parties to the agreements will not perform, we could incur significant costs associated with the settlement of the agreements, the agreements will be unenforceable and the underlying transactions will fail to qualify as highly-effective cash flow hedges.
 In addition, an increase in interest rates could decrease the amount third parties are willing to pay for our assets, thereby limiting our ability to change our portfolio promptly in response to changes in economic or other conditions.